onap/policy-parent/docs/development/devtools/db-migrator-smoke.rst

 Make/Redeploy to run downgrade

-Check the tables to ensure the number  records is the same.
+Check the tables to ensure the number of records is the same.

 .. code::
   :number-lines: